 Nature knows best

-There millions of years of bipedal evolution.
+“Science tells us we need this cushioning to absorb the forces associated with running … But we’ve had millions of years of bipedal evolution.
 Why should we suddenly need shoes now?

-Three tips for city dwellers who want to drink from the “elixir of wildness:”
+Tips for city dwellers who want to drink from the “elixir of wildness:”

-While much of the advice from gyms and personal trainers is focused on fat-burning and muscle building, Wood recommends we imitate movements we would have done in our evolutionary origins, like climbing, balancing, jumping, playing, fighting, dancing, barefoot running and swimming.
+2. Movement.
+Imitate movements we would have done in our evolutionary origins, like climbing, balancing, jumping, playing, fighting, dancing, barefoot running and swimming.

+3. Nature.
 “Get outside whenever you can – eat outside, go from A to B outside, train outside, meet friends outside, spend your weekends outside, when you find a restaurant find a table where there’s nothing between your head and the stars.”

 Mental motivators for movement:

 Environmental challenges make us stronger and more adaptable.
 Therefore, exposing ourselves to sub-optimal conditions (running in the snow, for example) might do us some good, Wood says.